caktus/django-file-picker/docs/wymeditor.rst

 The WYMeditor App
 =================

-Included to make the intergration of File Picker with a popular WYSIWYG easy.
+The WYMeditor app is included to make it easy to integrate a File Picker with a popular WYSIWYG interface.
+WYMeditor is a javascript based editor, its documentation can be found `here
-WYMeditor is a javascript based editor, its documentation can be found `here <http://www.wymeditor.org/>`_.
-This application offers an extra form widget for applying WYMeditor to a text field with buttons for files and images if desired.
+<http://www.wymeditor.org/>`_.
+This application offers an extra form widget for applying WYMeditor
+to a text field with buttons for files and images if desired.

 WYMeditorWidget
 ---------------

 .. class:: file_picker.wymeditor.widgets.WYMeditorWidget

-To use the WYMeditorWidget override the desired form field's widget.
+To use the WYMeditorWidget, override the desired form field's widget.
 It takes in a dictionary with expected keys `"image"` and/or `"file"` these define which button is used to call the overlay, either an image or a paper clip icon respectively.